the-turing-way/the-turing-way/book/website/reproducible-research/rdm/personal.md

 **Human participants – informed consent**

 Informed, voluntary and fair consent to participate in a study is very important for any research project that involves human participants.
 It is through this consent process that research participants can understand what taking part in a specific study will mean for them.
 Each person can then choose whether to participate using the consent form.
 See also the {ref}`Guide for Ethical Research<er>`

 Note that the informed consent form is considered to be personal data and should therefore be handled with the same care as other personal data.
-Store consent forms in a different place as the data you collect, for example a locked cabinet.
+Store consent forms in a different place as the data you collect, for example a locked cabinet or an encrypted folder.

 In case you cannot use a written consent form, try to make a recording of verbal consent.

 **Consent documentation should include:**

 •	a participant information sheet and

 •	a consent form signed by the participant

 The **participant information sheet** is used to inform participants about the study.
 The information should be  clear and easy to understand and should cover the following: